From bustling souks to desert dunes and ancient kasbahs - discover when and how to visit this land of rich culture and warm hospitality safely

 Accommodation: Beachfront resorts, modern hotels.

-Activities: Tour the Taourirt Kasbah in Ouarzazate, explore the UNESCO-listed Ait Benhaddou, and visit film studios.
+Activities: Tour the Taourirt Kasbah, explore the UNESCO-listed Ait Benhaddou, and visit film studios.

 Accommodation: Kasbah hotels, guesthouses.